umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/GraphQL-Playground/index.md

 GraphQL Playground's built-in documentation can be found on the right side of the IDE, under the "Docs" tab.

-The documentation tab grants a quick overview of how content is structured using the document types in your solution.
-It also gives an idea on how to access specific properties each document type has, as well as their properties.
+The documentation tab grants a quick overview of how content is structured using the Document Types in your solution.
+It also gives an idea on how to access specific properties each Document Type has, as well as their properties.

 ![Documentation Tab in the Playground](images/docs-helper.png)